Moors-Code/Fragment-sequencing/README.md

 #### Main analysis:

-1.1.Preprocessing_MULTIseq_demux.R: This part does demultiplexing of MULTI-seq FASTQ files to allocate single cell to their sphere of origin.
+1.1.Preprocessing_MULTIseq_demux.R: This part does demultiplexing of MULTI-seq FASTQ files to allocate single cells to their sphere of origin.

 1.2.Preprocessing_WTA_MULTIseqBC_integration.R: This part integrates sphere-BC with WTA Seurat objects.